 Photo: DFID – UK Department for International Development

-The founder of the legendary multinational company Microsoft, Bill Gates was considered the richest man in the world for almost 20 years.
-More recently, however, Gates has become known primarily as a generous philanthropist, rather than for his success in business and the information technology market.
-At one time, Bill Gates stimulated the development of the personal computer market, making computers accessible to the most ordinary users, which is exactly what he was trying to achieve.
+The founder of the legendary multinational company Microsoft, Bill Gates was considered the richest person in the world for almost 20 years.
+Recently, however, Gates has become known primarily as a generous philanthropist rather than for his success in business and the market. information technologies.
+At one time, Bill Gates stimulated the development of the personal computer market, making computers accessible to the simplest users, which is exactly what he wanted.
 Now he is passionate about the idea of providing Internet access to the whole world.
-Gates also works on projects dedicated to combating global warming and combating gender discrimination.
+Gates is also working on projects dedicated to combating global warming and combating gender discrimination.

-William Shakespeare is considered one of the greatest writers and playwrights in the English language, and he has had a profound influence on a whole galaxy of writers, as well as on millions of readers around the world.
+William Shakespeare is considered one of the greatest writers and playwrights in the English language, and he has had a profound influence on a galaxy of literary figures, as well as millions of readers around the world.
 In addition, Shakespeare introduced about 2,000 new words, most of which are still in use in modern English.
-With his work, the national poet of England has inspired a great many composers, artists and filmmakers from around the world.
+With his works, the national poet of England has inspired a great many composers, artists and film directors from all over the world.

 12. Sigmund Freud